jeongjin0/detector-cleanse/README.md

 # Detector Cleanse

-This repository is an unofficial implementation of Detector Cleanse, extending the functionality of the [simple-faster-rcnn-pytorch](https://github.com/chenyuntc/simple-faster-rcnn-pytorch/tree/master) to include a method for identifying potentially poisoned input in object detection models.
+This repository contains an unofficial implementation of Detector Cleanse, complementing the object detection models by identifying potentially poisoned inputs.
+The implementation is based on the algorithm introduced in the paper [BadDet: Backdoor Attacks on Object Detection](https://arxiv.org/abs/2205.14497).

 ## Getting Started